 Coronavirus – What you need to know

-- Keep a 2m distance from other walkers.
+- Continue to keep a 2 m distance from other walkers.
 Please use common sense when passing other people.
 Move off the path or backtrack so you can find a safe space to pass each other.

 - Cough and sneeze into your elbow